Best controller settings for CoD: Vanguard Season 5

 - Legacy (Black Ops): Alternate aim slowdown near target.
-If you play more Cold War than Warzone, Legacy will feel more familiar to you.
+If you played more Cold War than Warzone, Legacy will feel more familiar to you.

 For the Aim Assist Type, we only really recommend using Default or Legacy.
-No matter if you’ve been playing more Cold War or Warzone, one of these options will feel natural to you.
+Even if you’ve been playing more Warzone, one of these options will feel natural to you.

 Best Aim Assist for sniping & quickscoping in Vanguard

 Call of Duty’s sniping is one of the many aspects that made the franchise what it is today, and quickscoping is just as powerful in Vanguard.
 With these settings, you’ll be able to hit faraway targets and quickscope up close.